IRFM/IMASViz/doc/source/manual/loading_IDS.rst

 | Run number         | 0        |
 +--------------------+----------+

-By default, the data source is a pulse file located in :file:`$HOME/public/imasdb/<IMAS database name>/3/0/` directory.
+The data source is a MDS+ pulse file located in :file:`$HOME/public/imasdb/<IMAS database name>/3/0/` directory.
 In this case, the :file:`~public/imasdb/viztest/3/0/` directory of user ``g2penkod``.